 Bulking up should not be a continual process, or one to be taken lightly.
 Optimal programs for gaining muscle can be started when the body is performing at peak levels.
 This means regular workouts are going well, and the body is in good condition.
 Building muscle can be taxing on the body, so starting a bulking up program after taking a break from the gym is not typically recommended.

 Planning body-building programs is important.
 These often include meal choices, workout routines, and daily schedules.
-Rarely is a day taken off from the gym during a muscle-building phase, though days off are often included in the plan.
+Rarely is a day taken off from the gym during a muscle-building phase, although days off are often included in the plan.
 These brief breaks from weight-lifting are commonly used for cardiovascular exercise, like running, walking, or swimming.

 It is important to take in enough water when building muscles.
 Muscle contraction, joint lubrication, and energy production are all important to muscle building and require sufficient water intake.
 As sweating occurs, increased water consumption may be needed to keep the body hydrated.